What is secondary liver cancer?

 The two main sections of the liver are the right and left lobes.
 Blood flows into the liver from the hepatic artery and the portal vein.
 Blood in the hepatic artery comes from the heart and carries oxygen, while blood in the portal vein comes from the stomach and carries nutrients and substances such as medicines or alcohol to the liver.

 The liver does many important jobs.
 These include:

 - breaking down drugs and alcohol, and getting rid of toxins

 - producing bile to help dissolve fat so it can be easily digested

 - storing and releasing sugars (glucose) as needed

 - storing nutrients

-Unlike other internal organs, the liver can usually repair itself if injured.
-It can continue to function even when only a small part is working.
-After surgery or injury, a healthy liver can grow back to normal size in 6–8 weeks.
+Unlike other internal organs, a healthy liver can usually repair itself if injured.
+It can continue to function even when only a small part is working and may grow back to its normal size in 6–8 weeks.

 Bile is made in the liver and stored in the gall bladder.
 A series of tubes called bile ducts carry bile between the liver and gall bladder.
 The common bile duct carries bile from the liver and gall bladder to the bowel, where it helps to break down fats.